Logo Futurismo

 Bruno Ázera | Black sand beach in the Azores

-If you wish to swim in the Atlantic Ocean at Praia da Viola — and if the sea conditions are good—bring your swimming suit and a towel.
+If you wish to swim in the Atlantic Ocean at Praia da Viola — and if the sea conditions are good—bring your swimsuit and a towel.
 You might also want to bring water shoes, as the sand is thick with rocks.
 Sunscreen is a must-have, as the sun can be pretty harsh in the middle of the Atlantic Ocean.
 With a hat, some snacks, and water, you are good to go!

 Where to Eat

 If you need somewhere to eat near Praia da Viola, click here.
-In this link, you’ll find the 10 best restaurants on Tripadvisor.
+In this link, you’ll find the 10 best restaurants on TripAdvisor.

 Where to Stay